JohnBobSmith/MessyFoods/README.md

 Where this occured, I explicitly checked that the license was creative commons 0, thus (hopefully) allowing me to freely include the audio with my project.
 Again if you have any problems, email me.

-I've used space invaders as a reference and inspiration for this project, and as a reference and inspiration only.
+When I first started this project, I was using "Space Invaders" as a reference and inspiration for this project.
 I take no credit for the original space invaders released by Taito in 1978.

 ####Contributors to this project: